v26-solutions/neutron-examples/README.md

 ❯ : cargo x start-local

 // in another terminal
-❯ : cargo t -- --no-capture
+❯ : cargo t <example-name> -- --no-capture
 ```

-2. Start a local network, deploy the contracts and run them all once
+2. Start a local network, deploy the contracts and run them all one at a time

 ```
 ❯ : cargo x test e2e